How and What to Negotiate in Your Tenancy Agreement

 - If it contravenes your statutory rights.

 You should know everything about a property and the area before you commit and begin negotiations.
-Phil Spencer’s property report contains information on local valuations and rental estimates to make sure you are not paying over the odds for a property.
+Phil Spencer’s property report contains information on local valuations and rental estimates.
+This will help make sure you are not paying over the odds for a property.

-In addition the report details local crime types and levels, and school rankings and information, enabling you to make a more informed decision about your next home choice.
+In addition, the report details local crime types and levels, and school rankings and information.
+This enables you to make a more informed decision about your next home choice.
 Get your full report here.